Lime91/rr-bimj-ordinal/README.md

 # rr-bimj-ordinal
-Reproducible Research Supplement for a Publication in Biometrical Journal
+Reproducible Research Supplement for the submission by Geroldinger et al. in Biometrical Journal: *A neutral comparison of statistical methods for analyzing longitudinally measured ordinal outcomes in rare diseases*.

 ## Content

-Main element is the `reproduce_all_tables.py` script, which generates all tables from the submitted paper.
-Some of the script's functionalities are outsourced to the `utils` module.
-`reproduce_all_tables.py` calls the `ebstatmax` simulation framework repeatedly to compute type-I errors and power of the investigated statistical testing procedures.
+This project's main item is `reproduce.py`, which generates all simulation results from the submitted paper, mainly by invoking `ebstatmax/diacerein.R` repeatedly to compute type-I errors and power of the investigated statistical testing procedures (GPC variants as well as nparLD).
-`ebstatmax` is provided as a `git subtree`.
-See `ebstatmax/README.md` for further documentation of the simulation framework itself.
-`r-script/` provides additional scripts that compute data for p-value tables.
-These scripts are also executed by `reproduce_all_tables.py`.
+Moreover, `reproduce.py` executes the scripts in `r-script/` to generate additional tables and figures.
+The `utils/` python module provides functions for these tasks.

+`ebstatmax/` is a git subtree that provides a standalone simulation framework, including the original study data used in our simulations.
+Documentation is available in `ebstatmax/README.md`.
+`Diacerein_80-matched.txt` contains a subset of the original study data and is used as an extra input for some simulations.

 Note that all tables are generated as `tex` files and additionally compiled to `pdf`.
 This is done with the `pythontex` package.